SMAPPNYU/smappboard/README.md

 #/access

-takes you to a page that cna be used to manage permissions for each collection, remove a user from all collections, etc.
+takes you to a page that shows individual user permissions

-#/trends
+#/trending

-takes you to a page that has the current top global twitter trends, feulued by an a twitter api 4 token set in config.py
+takes you to a page that has the current top global twitter trends, feulued by an a twitter api token with a standard rate 15 per 15 min rate limit, so dont reload like crazy.

-# adding terms
+#/samples

+get you samples of a dataset from the most recent file.

+#/sample/data_set_name

+#how to add terms to a dataset stream:

+1 - click datasets

+2 - click on the name of the dataset

-add a term -
+3 - click filters and scroll to the bottom, add a term by filling in the two fields like so -
 ```
 value: